NxPKG/native-to-mainstay/README.md

 #### Generate package

 Having the IDL is nice but IDL alone will not allow program interactions.
-Luckily this tool will create a package that you can import to your project and interact with native Solana programs like you would with Anchor programs.
+Luckily this tool will create a package that you can import to your project and interact with native Solana programs like you would with Mainstay programs.

 ```sh
 native-to-mainstay package <PATH_TO_SOLANA_PROGRAM>